 (For A Few Dollars More)

-It’s funny now to remember that Clint Eastwood couldn’t even get hired for film work, since being typecast in low-budget TV westerns (at a time when movie audiences deemed the genre tired and passe).
-Which is why he’d leap at the chance to work in Italy.
-After Fistful‘s modest, but surprising success, a new market had opened and the sequels became inevitable.
+It’s hard to believe that Eastwood couldn’t even get hired for film work after being typecast in low-budget TV westerns (at a time when movie audiences deemed the genre tired and passe).
+Which is why he went to work in Italy.
+After Fistful‘s modest success, a new market had opened and the sequels came forth.
 With budgets being tight, A Few Dollars More borrowed cues from its predecessor and, as with Fistful, the music was written independent of the visuals.
 Morricone had no idea what would accompany his music.

 The Good, The Bad & The Ugly (1967)